Can a Marriage Survive Infidelity? Statistics, Recovery, and a Real Story

 In fact, many couples do find their way through betrayal and remain together.

-I know this not only because I work with couples navigating infidelity, but because I am one of them.
+I know this not only because I work with couples navigating infidelity.

 I am part of the small percentage of couples who remained married after betrayal.